DaymudeLab/assembly-theory-JOSS/paper.md

 Our benchmark suite evaluates `assembly-theory` performance by running repeated assembly index calculations over individual molecules or entire reference datasets.
 We leverage the [`criterion`](https://bheisler.github.io/criterion.rs/criterion/) package for Rust to automatically collect detailed timing statistics, charts, and estimates of performance improvements and regressions.
-As an example, \autoref{tab:benchtimes} shows `assembly-theory` performance across our three reference datasets against that of `assembly_go` [@Jirasek2024-investigatingquantifying].
+As an example, \autoref{tab:benchtimes} shows `assembly-theory` performance across our four reference datasets against that of `assembly_go` [@Jirasek2024-investigatingquantifying].
-Depending on the dataset and choice of `assembly-theory` algorithm, `assembly-theory` outperforms `assembly_go` by one to three orders of magnitude.
+Depending on the dataset and choice of `assembly-theory` algorithm, `assembly-theory` outperforms `assembly_go` by one to four orders of magnitude.
-The 8.9&ndash;**TODO**x speedup of `assembly-theory`-logbound over `assembly_go` most clearly represents the efficiency of Rust over Go, since both use the same branch-and-bound approach with a logarithmic bound.
+The 8.2&ndash;**TODO**x speedup of `bb-logbound` over `assembly_go` most clearly represents the efficiency of Rust over Go, since both use the same branch-and-bound approach with a logarithmic bound.
-Further algorithmic improvements such as the integer addition chain bound [@Seet2024-rapidcomputation] and our novel vector addition chain bound yield more dramatic speedups for larger molecules, like those up to 965x for `coconut_220`.
+Further algorithmic improvements such as the `bb-allbounds` combination of an integer addition chain bound [@Seet2024-rapidcomputation] and our novel vector addition chain bound yield more dramatic speedups for larger molecules, like those up to 2663x for `coconut_220`.
-**TODO**: If `assembly-theory`-naive is slower than `assembly_go`, explain that here.
+**TODO**: If `bb-naive` is slower than `assembly_go`, explain that here.
 This internal comparison showcases `assembly-theory` as a framework capable of comparing multiple algorithmic approaches on equal footing, free of differences in underlying datasets or language-specific efficiency issues.

 : \label{tab:benchtimes} Mean benchmark execution times for `assembly_go` [@Jirasek2024-investigatingquantifying] vs. `assembly-theory` across reference datasets.